-LA County officials have issued an order NOT ALLOWING Trick or Treating for 2020.
+Update for 2020: LA County officials have issued an order NOT recommending Trick or Treating this year.
 We have our fingers crossed for 2021.

 If for any reason your neighborhood isn’t very trick-or-treat friendly for Halloween, or you’re just not enthusiastic about going door-to-door, your family can still have fun trick-or-treating in Los Angeles at one of these fun spots with special activities for children on Halloween (and all month long.)